-- 6.5 Capital improvements requiring financing shall be financed by debt to be repaid from legally available revenue sources. - 6.6 Revenue sources will be pledged for debt only when legally available.
-In those situations where proposed revenues to be pledged have been used for operation and maintenance expenses, an alternative revenue source to replace the same must be identified. - 6.7 On all debt-finance projects, the County will attempt to make a down payment of at least 10 percent of total project costs from current available revenues. - 6.8 When possible, the County will issue special assessment, revenue or other self-supporting bonds instead of general obligation bonds.
-Creation of Municipal Service Taxing Units (MSTU) and Municipal Service Benefit Units (MSBU) will be considered whenever practical. - 6.9 The County will use voted general obligation debt to fund capital improvements, which cannot be financed from available funds.
-Every effort will be made to limit the amount of general obligation debt.
+- 6.6 Capital improvements requiring financing shall be financed by debt to be repaid from legally available revenue sources. - 6.7 Revenue sources will be pledged for debt only when legally available.
+In those situations where proposed revenues to be pledged have been used for operation and maintenance expenses, an alternative revenue source to replace the same must be identified. - On all debt-finance projects, the County will attempt to make a down payment of at least 10 percent of total project costs from current available revenues. - 6.9 When possible, the County will issue special assessment, revenue or other self-supporting bonds instead of general obligation bonds.
+Creation of Municipal Service Taxing Units (MSTU) and Municipal Service Benefit Units (MSBU) will be considered whenever practical.